Residual dimension of nilpotent groups: Residual dimension

 We call $\RP_{N,z,i}$ the \textbf{set of residual prime numbers of $N$ with respect to $z$ of dimension $i$.} \end{defn}

 Suppose that $N$ is a torsion free, finitely generated nilpotent group of step length $c$ with a primitive element $z \in \sqrt{\ga_c(N)}$.
-We now introduce a natural number that measures the lower asymptotic complexity of separating $z$ from the identity with surjective group morphisms to finite $p$-groups as we vary over all prime numbers $p$. \begin{defn} Let $N$ be a torsion free, finitely generated nilpotent group of step length $c$ with a primitive element $z \in \sqrt{\ga_c(N)}$.
+Since the sets $\RP_{N,z,i}$ form a finite partition of the set of primes, we have by the Pidgeonhole principle that there must be an index $1 \leq i_0 \leq h(N)$ such that $|\RP_{N,z,i_0}| = \infty$.
+That observation allows us to introduce a natural number that measures the lower asymptotic complexity of separating $z$ from the identity with surjective group morphisms to finite $p$-groups as we vary over all prime numbers $p$ based on the cardinality of $\RP_{N,z,i}$ for each $1 \leq i \leq h(N)$.

+\begin{defn} Let $N$ be a torsion free, finitely generated nilpotent group of step length $c$ with a primitive element $z \in \sqrt{\ga_c(N)}$.
 There exists a minimal natural number $1 \leq t_0 \leq h(N)$ such that $|\RP_{N,z,t_0}| = \infty$.
 We call the natural number $t_0$ the \textbf{lower residual dimension of $z$ in $N$} and denote it as $\dim_{\RFL}(N,z)$.
 We call $\LR_{N,z} =\RP_{N,z,t_0}$ the \textbf{set of prime numbers that realize the lower residual dimension of $z$}. \end{defn} By maximizing over primitive elements in $\sqrt{\ga_{c}(N)}$, we obtain a natural invariant associated to any torsion free, finitely generated nilpotent group which gives the degree of polynomial in logarithm growth for a lower bound of residual finiteness.

 \begin{defn} Let $N$ be a torsion free, finitely generated nilpotent group of step length $c$.
 Let

 We call $\dim_{\RFL}(N)$ the \textbf{lower residual dimension of $N$.} For an infinite, finitely generated nilpotent group $N$, we denote $\dim_{\RFL}(N) \bdef \dim_{\RFL}(N / T(N)).$ \end{defn}